Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Features/Generate geodatabase/README.md

 3. Request a job to generate the geodatabase using `AGSGeodatabaseSyncTask.generateJob(with:downloadFileURL:)`.
 4. Start the job with `AGSGenerateGeodatabaseJob.start(statusHandler:completion:)`.
 5. When the job is done, add all the `AGSFeatureLayer`s from the geodatabase's `geodatabaseFeatureTables` to the map's `operationalLayers`.
-6. Lastly, unregister the geodtabase with `AGSGeodatabaseSyncTask.unregisterGeodatabase(_:completion:)`.
+6. Lastly, unregister the geoddatabase with `AGSGeodatabaseSyncTask.unregisterGeodatabase(_:completion:)`.

 ## Relevant API